rajkumarreddy45/accident_detection/README.md

 - **Automatic Detection**: Detect accidents in real-time from video frames or static images.
 - **High Accuracy**: Utilizes a CNN for high-accuracy detection.
+- **Notification System**: Integrates with Twilio to send SMS notifications when an accident is detected.
 - **Scalable**: Can be integrated into various applications, including traffic monitoring systems and vehicle safety mechanisms.

 ## Installation